mac40/BDC/PythonInstructions.md

     ```
 3. Download and unzip winutils from [here](https://github.com/srccodes/hadoop-common-2.2.0-bin/archive/master.zip)

-4. Modify your environment variables in Windows in the following way:
+4. Modify your environment variables in the following way:
     * Modify the environment variable "path" and add "path_to_unzip_winutils_folder/bin"
     * Add to the environment variables a new variable called "HADOOP_HOME" and give it value "path_to_unzip_winutils_folder"

 5. In your python code you will need to add the following lines of codes
     ```python
     from pyspark import SparkContext

-    import os

-    os.environ['HADOOP_HOME'] = "path to the downloaded folder"

     sc = SparkContext.getOrCreate()
     ```